ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 Intermediaries can sometimes rewrite the `Date` field when forwarding responses.
 This might cause problems if the Oblivious Gateway Resource and intermediary clocks differ by enough to cause the retry to be rejected.
-Therefore, clients MUST NOT retry a request with an adjusted date more than once.
+Therefore, Clients MUST NOT retry a request with an adjusted date more than once.

 Oblivious Gateway Resources that condition their responses on the `Date` header